s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

-# Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Framed Routing
+# Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Framed Routing with Open5GS UPF
 This describes a very simple configuration that uses Open5GS and UERANSIM for Framed Routing.

 This feature has been merged into Open5GS via the following pull requests by **@mitmitmitm**.